24 DAYS ●

 Following breakfast at your hotel, explore the beautiful town of Dilijan.

 Later, you will drive to 13th century Haghartsin Monastery, a stunning example of the medieval Armenian architecture nestled in lush woods.
-You will then enjoy lunch with a local Armenian family and visit the 12th century Goshavank Monastery located in picturesque surroundings.
+You will then enjoy lunch with a local Armenian family.

 After lunch, drive to Lake Sevan, the second largest alpine lake in the world and known as the ‘Emerald of Armenia’.
 You will visit Sevanavank, a beautiful monastery on the peninsula, once a strategic shelter for Armenian Kings.
-Return to Dilijan in the late afternoon where you’ll have time to relax in the old town.
+Spend the night in Sevan and enjoy stunning sunset views of Lake Sevan.

 This morning visit Noratus Medieval Khachkar Field, a fascinating medieval cemetery, known as ‘Forest of Khachkars’.
 ‘Khachkar’ (cross stone) is a typical monument of Armenian sculpture representing an ornamented stone with a cross in the centre.
 Continue to the southern town of Goris via Selim Caravanserai, an important trading post on the Great Silk Road which has welcomed travellers along the highway through the mountains of Selim (Sulema).
 Visit the mysterious Karahunge Observatory, known as the Armenian Stonehenge.The scenery and mountain setting provide the perfect canvas and backdrop to such a unique and impressive array of history, carved in stone.
 Arrive in Goris in the late afternoon